Robust High-speed Running for Quadruped Robots via Deep Reinforcement Learning: Learning Robust Locomotion Controllers

 At the start of each environment reset, the mass of each body part (base, hips, thighs, calves, feet) is individually perturbed randomly by up to 20\% of its nominal value, and the inertia is set accordingly.
 The coefficient of friction of the ground (and any random objects added to the simulation) is also randomly chosen in [0.5, 1].

 For added robustness, and to test the capabilities of the system, a random mass is attached to the base with probability 0.8.
-This mass is uniformly chosen to be in [0, 15] $kg$, and randomly placed within [0.15, 0.05, 0.05] $m$ Cartesian offsets from the base center of mass.
+This mass is uniformly chosen to be in [0, 5] $kg$, and randomly placed within [0.15, 0.05, 0.05] $m$ offsets from the base center of mass.
+We also introduce Gaussian noise to the observation space with a standard deviation of 0.05.